dev-achintha/Fileserver/README.md

 <ul>
     <li><code>ClientGUI</code>: This class handles the client's graphical user interface.
 It provides functionalities for uploading, downloading, and deleting files from the server.</li>
-    <li><code>ClientHandler</code>: This class manages the communication between the server and a single client.
-It processes messages received from the client and handles file-related operations.</li>
+    <li><code>ClientHandler</code>: This class facilitates communication between the server and individual clients.
+It employs threads to concurrently handle multiple client connections.
+The class is responsible for processing messages received from clients and executing file-related operations.</li>
     <li><code>JServer</code>: This class represents the server.
 It manages client connections, handles file operations, and provides methods for starting and stopping the server.</li>
     <li><code>ServerGUI</code>: This class is the graphical user interface for the server.
 It allows the user to start and stop the server, view logs, and see the number of connected clients.</li>
     <li><code>DatabaseHandler</code>: This class manages the SQLite database used for storing file data.</li>